photo credit: Samuelraj

 Apoleia is used to describe the act of going to the final place of judgment (2Pe 3:7, Rev 17:11).

 Hell is real.
 God created it, and Jesus is the Jail keeper.
 Hell must be escaped by every person.
-Jesus Christ provided the only way.
+Jesus Christ provided the only way to escape hell.
 We are saved from destruction by Jesus’ blood sacrifice.
 He died in our place so that we may live.

 Rom 5:8 But God commendeth his love toward us, in that, while we were yet sinners, Christ died for us.